Childhood Apraxia of Speech Starter Guide

 Who diagnoses Childhood Apraxia of Speech?

 According to ASHA, a qualified Speech/Language Pathologist is the IDEAL professional to diagnose CAS.
 However, diagnosis can be tricky, so you want to make sure you find an SLP who has experience and/or specializes in CAS.
 Currently, CAS is both over-diagnosed and under-diagnosed, so don’t be afraid to ask questions to gauge your SLP’s experience and knowledge of it.
 A good SLP will not mind being asked questions about their experience with CAS or answering questions related to it.
+I created a post called ten questions to ask your SLP to help guide you or give you suggestions you can find here.

 What should therapy for CAS look like?